 How the “Real Japan” Offers Healing to Depleted Individuals

-Real Japan: Authentic Tradition embedded in Nature
+Real Japan: Authentic Tradition Embedded in Nature

 When most people think of Japan, they envision bright lights, crowded streets, and the buzzing energy of Tokyo.
 They imagine the whimsy of anime and kitschy mascot characters.
 However, many are also curious about a Real Japan, the kind portrayed in old Ghibli movies that is rarely accessible to foreigners and tourists.

-What is the Real Japan?
+What Is the Real Japan?

 At its core, the idea of the “Real Japan” is an attempt to access a deeper and more authentic understanding of Japanese culture.
 It is the idea of a culture unadulterated by western values.
-“Real Japan” is a mission to understand Japanese tradition and culture in its most authentic form.
+“Real Japan” is a mission to understand Japanese tradition and culture in its most authentic form

 Now, it’s old news that the rural population in Japan continues to get lower and lower.
-Compared to other countries around the world, the average rural population in a country is around 40%.
+Compared to other countries around the world, the average rural population in any country is around 40%.
 In 2021, Japan’s rural population was around 8%, and recently the trend has been to lose about one percent every year.

 This is a major issue for Japan, but that is beside the point of this article.
-Some of the complaints that people have about the countryside include the feeling of isolation, distance from airports, and distance from amenities.
+Some of the complaints that people have about the countryside living include the feeling of isolation, distance from airports, and distance from amenities.

 But that isolation is the exact aspect that preserves some cultural practices.
 In that way, perhaps the Japanese countryside is where that idea of a “Real Japan” is still alive.